Local component library

 local-components and avoid collisions.

-As wonderful as local styles are, there are instances where CSS needs to transcend a component.
+As wonderful as local styles are, there are instances where CSS needs to transcend a single component.
 For that, we make use of global styles.
-Global styles should be familiar to most as that's all the web had for 20+ years.
-These styles are intended to be used sparingly as they introduce a lot of challenges when scaling an app with a library of Add-ons and Environments.
+Global styles should be familiar to most as that's what the web largely used for 20+ years.
+Global styles are intended to be used sparingly as they introduce a lot of challenges when scaling an app with a library of Add-ons and Environments.

 The following is an instance where a scoped component may use a combination of local and global styles to achieve a specific result: